Can jump over 6 feet straight up from a standstill

 Ibex Conservation Status

-As one of the main ancestors of the domestic goat, the ibex is a common sight in the mountains of Europe, Asia, the Middle East and northern Africa.
+As one of the main ancestors of the domestic goat, the ibex is a common sight in the mountains of Europe, western Asia, and northeastern Africa.

 There are five main species, but some data shows as many as eight when counting subspecies.
 Ibex are wild goats with cloven hoofs and very long horns that curve over their back.
 Males typically also have beards.
 The alpine ibex is the most common type, and the Asiatic ibex is generally considered a subspecies.